 Why Drug Addiction is Dangerous for Society

 There is no denying that drug abuse is a growing problem.
-It’s a highly profitable business and we’ve seen on TV shows like Breaking Bad and Ozark that those who engaged in the drug trade are completely amoral and ruthless, without a care for those whose lives are destroyed by their livelihood.
+It’s a highly profitable business and we’ve seen on TV shows like Breaking Bad and Ozark that those who engage in the drug trade are completely amoral and ruthless, without a care for those whose lives are destroyed by their livelihood.
 The evidence can be seen in these facts:

 - Drug addiction is considered one of the leading diseases in terms of its mortality rate.
-Every year, drug addiction takes millions of human lives globally.
+Every year, drug addiction takes millions of lives globally.
 It does not spare the rich, the talented, or the young.
 The victims of drug addiction range from the most famous stars to ordinary people.

 - Drugs are widely available to teenagers and even children.
 To make matters worse, the personal addictions of negligent, drug addicted parents often leads to their children becoming drug abusers.

 - The uncontrolled state of the addict’s psyche, and dependent behavior, can often lead to criminal consequences.
-It might start with the stealing of valuables at home to pay for drugs, but can lead to robbery and worse.
+It might start with stealing valuables at home to pay for drugs, but can lead to robbery and worse.

 How to Recognize Drug Addiction